The Application Process

 For information about how to inject yourself with the Gonal F pen, please download this handy instruction sheet: Gonal F pen instructions

-Stage Three: Egg Retrieval
+Stage Four: Egg Retrieval

 The egg retrieval will occur about 36 hours after the final injection.
 Egg retrievals are usually scheduled early in the morning (between 7:30 a.m. and noon).
 The method by which the eggs are retrieved is an ultrasound directed needle aspiration.
-This is a procedure, performed under twilight anaesthetic, such that you will be totally comfortable and pain-free.
+This is a procedure, performed under twilight sedation, such that you will be totally comfortable and pain-free.
 The ultrasound probe with a needle guide is placed in the vagina, which allows an aspiration needle to be inserted through the upper portion of the vagina directly into the ovary.
-The ultrasound image allows the physician to accurately guide the needle into each follicle for aspiration or “suction”.
+The ultrasound image allows the doctor to accurately guide the needle into each follicle for aspiration or “suction”.
 As the fluid is aspirated, the egg is released and collected in the laboratory.

 The retrieval process takes approximately 15-30 minutes.
 Following the retrieval you are asked to remain at the clinic for one to two hours to recover from the anaesthetic.
 You must plan on having someone available to drive you home as you have been under the effects of anaesthetic and cannot (by law) drive yourself home or take public transportation.
 When you are released from the clinic you may resume light daily activities.
 It is very common to experience some cramping and spotting following the process and the clinic will prescribe the appropriate pain medication.
 You should avoid unprotected sexual relations seven days prior to the egg retrieval and for two weeks after the retrieval (until you get your next menstrual period).